Vishwanath Danthuluri, MD, FACS, FASMBS, DABOM?

 Media Releases

-With a broad educational background, he earned his medical degree from the University of South Alabama College of Medicine.
-He completed his residency in general surgery at the Memorial Health University Medical Center, and his fellowship in bariatric surgery & advanced minimally invasive and robotic surgery at the Bariatric Medical Institute of Texas McGovern Medical School.
+Dr. Danthuluri’s extensive education includes a Medical Degree from the University of South Alabama College of Medicine, a residency in general surgery at Memorial Health University Medical Center, and a fellowship in bariatric surgery and advanced minimally invasive and robotic surgery at the Bariatric Medical Institute of Texas McGovern Medical School.
+His commitment to excellence is reflected in his distinguished status as a Fellow of the American Society for Metabolic and Bariatric Surgery (FASBMS) and board certification in both general surgery and bariatric surgery by the American Board of Surgery.

 Recommended Articles